 It is notable that the 760D offers wifi support, while the D40 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 760D and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the 760D and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the 760D was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon D40 Manual.
+Further information on the features and operation of the 760D and D40 can be found, respectively, in the Canon 760D Manual (free pdf) or the online Nikon D40 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 760D or the Nikon D40 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.